jhui/jhui.github.io/_posts/2017-03-14-TensorFlow-tutorial.markdown

 comments: true
 mathjax: true
 priority: 800
-title: “TensorFlow overview”
+title: “TensorFlow Basic”
 excerpt: “TensorFlow is a very powerful platform for Machine Learning.
-I will go over some of the basic in this tutorial.”
+This tutorial goes over some of the basic of TensorFlow.”
 date: 2017-03-14 14:00:00
 ---